Solutions for getting sleep during Alaskan Summers

 So there you have it, a few summer sleep tips for your visit to Alaska this summer.
 We can't wait to have you visit our beautiful state and share with you the wonders of the midnight sun.

 If napping is becoming more common due to what you believe is a health condition, talk to your family doctor.
-If you would like to speak to a sleep specialist about benefits you can receive from napping, or if you believe you have a more serious sleep disorder, contact The Alaska Sleep Clinic.
+If you would like to speak to a sleep specialist about benefits you can receive from napping, or if you believe you have a more serious sleep disorder, contact The Alaska Sleep Clinic for a free consultation.